Mrz-creator/hassio-ihost-addon-z/hassio-ihost-silabs-multiprotocol/DOCS.md

 # Home Assistant Add-on: Silicon Labs Multiprotocol

-## Known Issues

-After enabling the **Silicon Labs Multiprotocol Add-on**, Zigbee2MQTT may report an `ASH_ERROR_TIMEOUTS` error on the first launch.
-Restarting Zigbee2MQTT typically resolves the issue.
-This has been reported to Silicon Labs and is currently under investigation.

 ## Prerequisites
 This addon is compatible with SONOFF dongles utilizing Silicon Labs chips, such as the ZBDongle-E (EFR32MG21).Before using this add-on, you must first flash the MultiPAN firmware